Buggermenot/KitchHub/README.md

 # KitchHub: Recipe Database
 Dedicated for 2 features:
   1. Database of the recipes:
-      a.
-What to store -> Attributes...
+      1. What to store -> Attributes...
-      b.
-How to store -> Dict, Tables...
+      2. How to store -> Dict, Tables...

   2. Search Algorithm for recipes:
-      a.
+      1..
 For any set of user input (Ingredients).
 Must return all recipes that can be made.

 DevLog:
   04-09-22: @BuggerMeNot